 Workplaces that are hostile to any artist are unfit for all artists, and pose a serious threat to an inclusive and diverse membership and industry.

-The inclusion of diverse voices in the theater offers artists and audiences alike the possibility to expand and cultivate our collective empathy.
+The inclusion of underrepresented voices in the theater offers artists and audiences alike the possibility to expand and cultivate our collective empathy.
 Without it, our industry will wither and atrophy.
+Our society at large suffers.
 We recognize that there’s only so much a union can do to foster an inclusive industry if jobs are not being made available to our underrepresented members.
-Lack of imagination in casting and storytelling is a moral failure that can no longer be endured.
+Lack of inclusion in casting and storytelling is a moral failure that can no longer be endured.
 Therefore, Equity must support and provide Transparency in Hiring Practices.

 Despite making up a significant majority of the workforce, female stage managers are far less likely than their male counterparts to work on Production contracts.
-Actors of color, older actors, and actors with disabilities are offered a fraction of the auditions their young, white, able-bodied colleagues are offered.
-And all too often, our employers are unwilling to even contemplate diverse or alternative casting.
+Actors of color, older actors, LGBTQ+ actors, and actors with disabilities are offered a fraction of the auditions their young, cis, het, white, non-disabled colleagues are offered.
+According to a recent Equity study, nationally between 2013 and 2015 60% of all contracts went to men, and 71% of all contracts went to white actors.
+And all too often, our employers are unwilling to even contemplate inclusive casting.

-In order to properly combat these iniquities, we must have access to information and statistical analysis about hiring practices within our industry.
-Our union must monitor and maintain this information, and it must be made available to membership.
-From interview to open call to final callback, equal access to employment must be promoted and protected, and information on diversity in hiring is an essential first step to inclusion.
+In order to properly combat inequities, we must have access to information and statistical analysis about hiring practices within our industry.
+We applaud our union for monitoring and maintaining this information, and making it available to membership.
+From interview to open call to final callback, equal access to employment must be promoted and protected, and information on inclusion and accessibility in hiring is an essential first step to better representation.
 It holds our industry and our art accountable.

-#FairWageOnCouncil will promote and prioritize INCLUSION by demanding Fair Wages, Safe Workplaces, and Transparency in Hiring Practices.
+#FairWageOnCouncil will promote and prioritize INCLUSION by demanding Fair Wages, Safe, Accessible Workplaces and Auditions, and Transparency in Hiring Practices.
 Every member deserves to create without fear.
 It’s Equity’s duty to ensure that everyone can afford to participate and thrive in this glorious profession.